-The remainder of the paper is structured as follows: Section~\ref{sec:related_work} reviews related work spanning distribution estimation under limited information, quantile- and moment-based inference, time series classification methods, and implicit regularization mechanisms in ensemble learning.
-Section~\ref{sec:preliminaries} introduces the curated SeatGeek dataset, outlines the raw time series representation of event-level pricing data, and formalizes the transformations used to derive distributional and statistical feature sets for artist classification tasks.
-Section~\ref{sec:estimation} presents the distribution-based modeling framework, using scaled Beta distributions to approximate pricing dynamics from limited moment statistics.
-The \(\alpha_i\) and \(\beta_i\) parameters are estimated via composite quantile and moment matching, and their contribution to classification performance is analyzed through both kernel density estimation (KDE) comparisons across performing acts and Random Forest accuracy improvements in pairwise artist classification.
-Section~\ref{sec:regularization} introduces the implicit regularization framework, demonstrating how zero-variance features modify the probabilistic structure of feature selection in Random Forests, enhancing tree depth, feature variety, and generalization by rebalancing dominance effects.
-Section~\ref{sec:conclusions} summarizes the combined contributions and discusses implications.
+The remainder of the paper proceeds as follows.
+Section~\ref{sec:related_work} reviews prior work on distribution estimation from limited statistics, quantile- and moment-based inference, time-series classification, and implicit regularization in ensembles.
+Section~\ref{sec:preliminaries} describes the SeatGeek dataset, the raw time-series representation, and the transformation to distributional features.
+Section~\ref{sec:estimation} details the scaled beta estimation based on composite quantile and moment matching and states the formal accuracy–fidelity bounds.
+Section~\ref{sec:regularization} develops the implicit regularization formalism and provides supporting evidence.
+Section~\ref{sec:conclusions} concludes with implications and outlook.

-\section{Related Work}
+\section{Related work}